CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

 ## Lab Objectives

-You will be able to complete the following :
+You will be able to complete the following exercises:

 - Exercise 1: Import and review solution components
 - Exercise 2: Add a column for My Notes